anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

 # Engine Family Types

-## Core types and concepts

 This page highlights the essential types and concepts of an engine family in the Anoma Specification, specifically focusing on writing these families in [Juvix](https://docs.juvix.org).

-Each engine family must declare specific _components_ that each of its member engine instances will have.
-For Anoma specifications, the components are:

-*Engine Environment*

-:   This serves as the execution context for engines.
-In addition to the local
-    state, the engine environment encompasses elements such as the mailbox cluster owned by an engine instance and a finite set of acquaintances—other engine instances known to the current one that can interact with it.

-*Action Function*

-:   The function that describes all possible ways in which engines can act, by
-    changing their environment, sending messages, spawning new engine instances, and update their list of active timers.

-*Guards*

-:   The finite set of guard functions that describe the conditions under which
-    the local state of the engine's instance should change by invoking the action function.

-*Conflict Solver*

-:   The function that resolves conflicts between actions to maximize their
-    concurrency.

 ### Engine family environment